chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 You can adopt one or more of the transparent workflows mentioned in this section to manage your team's open source contributions.

-Corporate organization usually have strict policies for public communication for security, liability, intellectually property, and public relation reasons.
+Corporate organizations usually have strict public communication policies for security, liability, intellectual property, and public relations reasons.
 This is why we have a corporate-friendly [process](#the-process-) described above.
-If you want to have a greater impact and establish a strong open source practice, it is worth considering an organizational discussion to relax some policies for the scope of your open source work.
-Taking it a step further, you can set up an Open Source Program Office (OSPO) that creates and enforces guidelines for your open source participation that work for both corporate security and open source communities.
+Suppose you want a more significant impact and establish a solid open source practice.
+In that case, it is worth considering an organizational discussion to relax some policies for the scope of your open source work.
+Taking it a step further, you can set up an Open Source Program Office (OSPO) that creates and enforces guidelines for your open source participation that work for corporate security and open source communities.

 > **Important**
-> Ensure that each of the following stakeholders are comfortable with the open workflow before implementing it:
+> Ensure that each of the following stakeholders is comfortable with the open workflow before implementing it:
 >
 > - your organization (leadership/management)
 > - contributing team members
 > - open source project community members
->   You can use a variation of the [consent seeking approach](#consent-and-credit) mentioned above for this.
+>   You can use a variation of the [consent-seeking approach](#consent-and-credit) mentioned above for this.

 - **Project management:**
   - Use tools familiar to the community like a public GitLab or [GitHub project board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) for tracking and managing your organization's OSS contributions.
   - Set up new public versions of your internal project management tool and share it with the broader community.
-This allows your team to feel comfortable using the tool, while also providing community members some visibility into your open source work.
+This allows your team to feel comfortable using the tool while providing community members visibility into your open source work.
-  - Make the OSS-specific parts of your internal project management tool (like a single Kanban board) open to the public and share it with the community.
+  - Open the OSS-specific parts of your internal project management tool (like a single Kanban board) to the public and share it with the community.
 - **Synchronous meetings:**
   - Open the OSS-contribution-related meetings to the project's wider contributor community.
-You can have separate, additional, internal meetings to discuss confidential topics.
+You can have separate, additional internal meetings to discuss confidential topics.
-  - Take meeting notes on a public platform like HackMD workspace or public Google Doc that is shared with the community.
-If the meeting is private, you can omit any confidential topics from the notes and share the rest by default.
+  - Take meeting notes on a public platform like HackMD workspace or public Google Doc shared with the community.
+If the meeting is private, you can omit confidential topics from the notes and share the rest by default.
   - The project community might already have preferred public meeting & note-taking platforms that you can adopt for your team's OSS contribution meetings.
-  - You can also discuss with the community to join some existing community meetings and expand their scope to include topics that your team is interested in.
+  - You can also discuss with the community to join some existing community meetings and expand their scope to include topics your team is interested in.
 - **Asynchronous discussions:**
   - Gently nudge your team members to cross-post any privately shared and relevant insights, observations, or quick discussions on the OSS project's issue tracker.
 They can add comments to an existing issue or open new ones.
   - Onboard your team to the community's preferred contributor discussion forum.
 Your team can use the existing channels (and follow the [community guidelines](#communication-guidelines)) for project-related communication.
-Alternatively, you can discuss with the community and create a new public channel on the forum only for your team to collaborate.
+Alternatively, you can discuss with the community and create a new public channel on the forum for your team to collaborate.
-  - Set up automation to "bridge" communication between a community-space and the internal communication tool that your team uses.
+  - Set up automation to "bridge" communication between a community space and your team's internal communication tool.
 For example, a configurable bot can cross-post comments between a private Slack channel and public Discourse forum.

 ## Examples of Good Corporate Open Source Contributions 🖼️

 There is no universal formula for successful corporate open source partnerships.
 We need several innovative contribution approaches to improve the overall open source sustainability journey.
-If you adhere to the best practices shared in this chapter and generally practice the open source ethos, you can create a good open source plan for your organization.
+If you adhere to the best practices in this chapter and generally practice the open source ethos, you can create an excellent open source plan for your organization.

-The following are some examples of corporations being good open source citizens in their sponsorship, selected from within the Python community.
+The following are examples of corporations being good open source citizens in their sponsorship, selected from within the Python community.

 ### CPython Developer-in-Residence Program (PSF Sponsors: Google, Bloomberg, and Meta)